n7tae/smart-group-server/README.md

 Please note that not all minor bug fixes are listed.

+* **V# 200218** Remote control now uses a secure TLS/TCP port rather than original, problematic UDP port.
+Be sure to add a port forwarding rule on the firewall for you configured remote control TCP port so that an incoming client can connect.
+Certificates and keys are automatically generated using **openssl** by the *install* target of the Makefile.

 * **V# 190606** Outgoing DExtra and DCS linking ports are now auto-magically chosen from the ephemeral range.
 This will allow you to co-install a reflector and a smart-group-server on the same machine.

 * **V# 190527** The sgs is now IPv4/IPv6 dual-stack capabile.
 With a world routable 128-bit address space, IPv6 holds significant potential advanatages for routing methodologies, including *Group Routing*.
 Of course, to use IPv6, it must be available and enabled on the  machine on which the sgs server is installed.
 To enable *sgs* dual-stack operation, see the *Configuring* section.